gsoosk/TelegramSpotifyDownloader/README.md

 * [SpotDL(Python)](https://github.com/spotDL/spotify-downloader)
 * [SpotifyDL(JS)](https://github.com/SwapnilSoni1999/spotify-dl)

-_NOTE: spotdl release a new version(3) which has so many bugs and is unreliable.
+_NOTE: spotdl has released a new version(3) which has so many bugs and is unreliable.
 Therefore, I recommend spotify-dl._

 ## TODO
 - [ ] Update Dockerfile